anandmt/ats_desktop/README.md

 # Features!

-  - Import Your picture and Train for exact face match.
+  - Import Your picture and Train for exact face match with name.
   - Track and Identifies face.
   - On each encounter it changes status from Entry to Exit.